MRCIEU/gwas-utils/README.md

 Options:
   -f, --fileids <FILEIDS>...
 A list of dnanexus file identifiers (file-xxxx, {$dnanexus_link: file-yyyy}, etc.) to include in the manifest
-  -p, --projectid <PROJECTID>  The ID of the dnanexus project containing the files -o, --output <OUTPUT>        The name of the output file to write the manifest to -h, --help                   Print help
+  -p, --projectid <PROJECTID>  The ID of the dnanexus project containing the files -o, --output <OUTPUT>        JSON file to write the manifest to -h, --help                   Print help
   -V, --version                Print version
 ```

 ```
 ❯ regenie_add_pval_col -h
-Add a P column to a Regenie output file based on the LOG10P column...
+Add a P column to a Regenie output file based on the LOG10P column.
+If the LOG10P value is large enough that the corresponding P value would be zero, then the P value is set to f64::MIN_POSITIVE

 Usage: regenie_add_pval_col -i infile.regenie[.gz] -o outfile.regenie[.gz]

 Options:
-  -i, --input <INPUT>    Regenie output file to process (can be gzipped if filename ends with .gz) -o, --output <OUTPUT>  Output file to write with added p-value column (will be gzipped if filename ends with .gz) -h, --help             Print help (see more with '--help') -V, --version          Print version
+  -i, --input <INPUT>    Regenie file to process (can be gzipped if filename ends with .gz) -o, --output <OUTPUT>  Output file to write with added p-value column (will be gzipped if filename ends with .gz) -h, --help             Print help
+  -V, --version          Print version
 ```